 Dr. Ellie Zarrabian

-I am a third generation Shamanic Healer, born in 1969 to a Jewish family in Tehran, Iran.
-I lived there with my family until early 1979 when the Islamic Revolution began.
+I am a third-generation Shamanic Healer, born in 1969 to a Jewish family in Tehran, Iran.
+I lived there with my family until ten years later, when the Islamic Revolution began.
 This was a time of civil unrest, riots, rationing, extrajudicial killings, and war.
 I also suffered from abuse during my childhood years.

 Outwardly, my story is much like the stories of the one million other Iranians who emigrated from Iran and settled in the United States at that time.
 However, these harsh childhood experiences sparked my journey inward, into the depths of the unconscious, and into the spiritual realm, in search of meaning and purpose in life.

 My personal healing journey began with my initiation into Sufism.
 Even though I was and still am deeply connected to my Jewish roots, when I was six years old when I went on a school outing to a local museum in Tehran.
 Upon entering into a local museum, I was immediately drawn to a dimly lit room in the corner of the vast building.
 Leaving behind my class, I set off alone toward that room.
 As soon as I entered, I was overtaken by a profound state of awe.
 The room was dedicated to artifacts, clothes, and paraphernalia of ancient Dervishes (spiritual wayfarers) of Iran.
 Presumed lost by my teachers, I remained in that room for what seemed like hours, taking in as much as I could until I was found.